 City Council members are elected at-large for four-year terms and serve "staggered" terms, meaning that either two (2) or three (3) members are voted upon at each election.
 Each March, the Council selects one of its members to serve as Mayor.

-The Council members serve as volunteers and without compensation
+Palos Verdes Estates Council Members serve as volunteers and without compensation

 The Council determines service levels and revenue obligations through the adoption of an annual budget, authorizes City contracts and expenditures, establishes City service and operating policies, and enacts local laws as necessary for the benefit of the community.